 Growing

-up in southern Ohio in the 1960's, Kerry Kean was influenced
+up in southern Ohio, Kerry Kean was influenced by the music

-by the music of the day, from Peter, Paul and Mary and Bob Dylan
+of the day, from Joni Mitchell and Bob Dylan to the Beatles,

-to the Beatles and the Stones.
-The guitar was the sound, and
+the Stones and Led Zeppelin.
+The guitar was the sound, and from

-from the moment his dad brought home an old Harmony arch-top,
+the moment his dad brought home an old Harmony arch-top, he

 records learning songs and riffs.
 This fascination with music